ldg/news-homepage-main/README.md

 ### Useful resources

 - [The 100% correct way to do CSS breakpoints](https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862) - This article was very helpful in my understanding of setting media query breakpoints.
-I thought the approach made a lot of sense.
+I thought the approach outlined in the article made a lot of sense.

 ## Author